-- We will ensure that: Parent/guardians are made aware of any bullying incidents as soon as possible. - Parent/guardian are kept informed of any further concerns. - If an incident is to be referred to gymnastics club, the incident will then be within the procedures of the gymnastics club's anti-bullying policy.
+- We will ensure that: Parents/guardians are made aware of any bullying incidents as soon as possible. - Parents/guardians are kept informed of any further concerns. - If an incident is to be referred to the gymnastics club, the incident will then be within the procedures of the gymnastics club's anti-bullying policy.